During your stay

 You can withdraw money from most ATMs using an international credit card, such as MasterCard or Visa.
 It’s recommended that you check with your bank before travelling to see if there are any fees or charges associated with using or withdrawing cash in the local currency in Norway.

-The process of opening a bank account in Norway can be quite demanding, so it is recommended that you avoid doing so unless you plan to stay in the country for a whole year.
-Even then, fellows might not qualify for opening an account.
+The process of opening a bank account in Norway can be quite demanding, so it is recommended that our fellows avoid doing so.

 While processing times differ between banks, most estimate that it will take 4-6 weeks to open an account.

-Some examples of banks in Norway are DNB Bank, Sparebank 1, Storebrand Bank, and Skandiabanken (internet-based bank).
+Some examples of banks in Norway are DNB Bank, Sparebank 1, Storebrand Bank, and Nordea.

-To open an account, fellows need to verify their identity at the bank with a valid passport.
-Opening an account from abroad may not be possible.
+To open an account, fellows will need to verify their identity at the bank.
+Opening an account from abroad may therefore not be possible.

-For more information regarding this process, please contact the bank of your preference.
+If you still want more information regarding the process of opening a bank account in Norway, please contact the bank of your preference.

 In Norway, tipping is not compulsory.